 They want to have their proverbial cake and eat it, too, in essence.
 For instance, if they are a grown adult, they may demand to be respected as the voice of dictatorial “stick in the mud” reason (ruling offspring with an iron fist at home).
 Then they head out with their friends to get wasted in the evening followed by many hours or days (sometimes even weeks) of acting like a socially irresponsible juvenile delinquent.

 Fourth, “Impulsivity in at least two areas that are potentially self-damaging such as eating disorders, binge substance abuse, and reckless driving…” tend to be part of the lifestyle patterns of those with Borderline personality disorder.
-Insisting on drinking alcohol with every meal is one way that those with BPD tendencies justify adding the mind altering substance to their diet.
-It’s incredibly self-harming for a person with BPD to drink or use any mind altering substance that produces depression or mood swings as an effect.
+Insisting on drinking alcohol with every meal is one way that those with BPD tendencies justify adding the mind-altering substance to their diet.
+It’s incredibly self-harming for a person with BPD to drink or use any mind-altering substance that produces depression or mood swings as an effect.

 Whether they binge eat chips, cookies, ice cream or chocolate and they are prone to diabetes or blood sugar imbalance, or they routinely speed down the highway and run stop signs and traffic lights, defiantly proclaiming they know what they are doing while acting self-entitled, or they pull disappearing acts on their family while they head out to get blotto on a whim, all of them tend to behave predictably erratically with regard to having an emotional tendency to binge.

 Fifth, the BPD individual is prone to threatening self-harm in order to manipulate other people’s behavior.
-“Recurrent suicidal behavior, gestures, threats or self-injuring behavior such as cutting, interfering with the healing of scars or picking at oneself…” are common.
-It’s important to note that with the rise of tattoos and body piercing or modification as a fashion statement that many people with BPD tendencies for self-injurious behavior have been able to radically modify or alter their appearance without be noticed.
+“Recurrent suicidal behavior, gestures, threats, or self-injuring behavior such as cutting, interfering with the healing of scars or picking at oneself…” are common.
+It’s important to note that with the rise of tattoos and body piercing or modification as a fashion statement that many people with BPD tendencies for self-injurious behavior have been able to radically modify or alter their appearance without being noticed.

 Sixth, those with borderline temperaments tend to suffer from something called, “Affective instability”.
 The source notes that mood dysregulations are one of the hallmark features of the Borderline’s condition, saying, “Due to a marked reactivity of mood [such as irritability or anxiety that lasts a few hours and only rarely more than a few days]… that the person with BPD and anyone who is personally involved with them in a home or workplace environment is likely to be affected by the Borderline’s depressed, withdrawn, or suicidal machinations in a toxic, detrimental, or time-consuming way.